 JBL thoughtfully approaches consumer audio demands with the E-Series line.
 This plastic collection seeks to meet our needs by providing affordable Bluetooth products without sacrificing sound quality or functionality.
-The E55BT model is a jack of all trades.
-The headphones are MultiConnect-enabled and are decked out with 50mm dynamic drivers.
-They do everything well enough.
-But you know what they (who are “they” anyway) say: jack of all trades, master of none.
+The E55BT model is a jack of all trades; they do everything well enough, but they’re not the best JBL headphones out there.
 Is that the case for the JBL E55BT?

 Who are the JBL E55BT for?